jramapuram/BYOL/README.md

 ## Usage Single GPU
-**NOTE**: this will not produce good results.
+**NOTE0**: this will not produce good results.
 The paper by the authors use a batch size of 4096 for SOTA.
-**NOTE**: Setup your github ssh tokens; if you get an authentication issue this is most likely it.
+**NOTE1**: Setup your github ssh tokens; if you get an authentication issue from the git clone this is most likely it.

 ``` bash